spryker/spryker-docs/docs/scos/dev/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim/configure-akeneo-pim-integration-app.md

 4. In *Settings*, select the settings for the caching mechanism.
 For example, you can *Enable pruning of storage items* that allows you to set up the *Time to live*.
 If you set it for instance to 1 hour, all data will be removed from the storage every hour.
 You can also enable storage logs upon creating, updating, or deletng the entities.

-Create a separate cache for each of the Base to Spryker model transformers that are explained in the next sections.
+Create a separate cache for each of the Base to Spryker model transformers that are explained in the next sections LINK.
 Thus, if you have three Base to Spryker model transformers, you need three caches.

 ### Define the Base to Spryker model transformer